RoBorregos/RoboEvents/README.md

   - See events with community visibility or lower.
   - Profile editing.
   - Confirm event assistance.
-  - Role acquired by OAuth using Azure AD.
+  - Role acquired by OAuth.
 Account must be part of Tec de Monterrey (@tec).
 - authenticated:
   - Can only see events with authenticated visibility or lower.
   - Profile editing.
-  - Role acquired by OAuth using Azure AD or github that doesn't meet the requirements for the other roles.
+  - Role acquired by OAuth that doesn't meet the requirements for the other roles.
 - unauthenticated:
   - Can only see events with public visibility.